mathspp/mathspp/pages/02.blog/biggest-square/item.md

 ## Problem statement

-I just got a call from a government I cannot name.
+I just got a call from the President of Portugal.
-They recently mapped out a sea to the Southeast of their coast.
+Portugal recently mapped out the Atlantic Ocean to the West of our coast.
-They want to build a sea platform to study the ecosystems of that sea.
+They want to build a sea platform to study the ecosystems of the Ocean.
 They need my help to figure out where to build that platform.

 To show you what I'm working with, here is a portion of the map they created: